Bliss Psychiatry: Mental Health Solutions in Louisville

 • Manzar H, Abdulhussein D, Yap TE, Cordeiro MF.
 Cellular Consequences of Coenzyme Q10 Deficiency in Neurodegeneration of the Retina and Brain.
 Int J Mol Sci.
 2020;21(23):9299.
 Published 2020 Dec 6. doi:10.3390/ijms21239299

 N-Acetylcysteine (NAC) is a supplement and medication derived from the amino acid L-cysteine.
-NAC helps replenish the antioxidant glutathione, which could protect brain cells from oxidative stress.
-Oxidative stress is implicated in various psychiatric disorders, including depression and schizophrenia.
+NAC helps replenish the antioxidant glutathione, a potent anti-oxidant.
+Oxidative stress is implicated in various psychiatric disorders, including depression, anxiety, OCD, and schizophrenia.
 NAC has been suggested to regulate levels of glutamate, an important neurotransmitter in the brain.
 Dysregulated glutamate signaling is implicated in conditions like depression, bipolar disorder, and obsessive-compulsive disorder (OCD).
 Although the mechanisms are not fully understood, some evidence suggests that NAC might influence dopamine systems in the brain, which could be beneficial in conditions like addiction or ADHD.
+Additionally, NAC can be helpful with the brain fog that accompanies certain psychiatric medications, and can also be helpful with the bladder irritation (cystitis) that can be a side effect of ketamine use in some individuals

 Citations: